NarenShukla/GettingAndCleaningDataProject/CodeBook.md

 ### File Structure Used

-It assumes that the main directory has following structure present,
+It assumes that the Current Working directory has following structure present,

 - Current Working Directory :
     - 'README.md': Explains various files.
 How they are connected